ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `batch_selector` is computed by the Collector from its query and the response to its query:

-* For time-interval tasks, the batch selector is the batch interval specified in the query.
+* For time_interval tasks, the batch selector is the batch interval specified in the query.

-* For fixed-size tasks, the batch selector is the batch ID assigned sent in the response.
+* For fixed_size tasks, the batch selector is the batch ID assigned sent in the response.

 ### Collect Message Security